-The idea of unconsciousness is largely based on several verses in the Old Testament, some of which are in
+The idea of unconsciousness is largely based on several verses in the Old Testament, some of which are in the Psalms.
+For example,

-I am reckoned among those who go down to the pit; I have become like a man without strength, Forsaken among the dead, Like the slain who lie in the grave, whom You remember (Heb. zâker) no more, and they are cut off from Your hand.
-(Psalms 88:4-5 NASB)
+I am reckoned among those who go down to the pit; I have become like a man without strength, forsaken among the dead, like the slain who lie in the grave, whom You remember (Heb. zâker) no more, and they are cut off from Your hand.
+(Psalms 88:4-5)

 Also see Bible texts, including passages from Psalms 51 and 58, that are misused in the attempt to prove "Original Sin".
 HERE

-Additionally, Isaiah 14:9 makes it sound like the people in Sheol can be both awakened and stirred up.
+On the other hand, Isaiah 14:9 makes it sound like the people in Sheol can be both awakened and stirred up.